mikepthomas/projects/_posts/eurorack-modular-synth.md

 ## Breadboard

-To test eurorack modules, I originally planned on building them up on a breadboard, powered by 2 9V Batteries.
+To test eurorack modules, I initally built them up on a breadboard, powered by 2 9V Batteries.
-However, I have recently purchased the [Erica Synths EDU DIY Labor Full Kit](#labor) that I will use to power and test the modules.
+However, I have recently purchased the [Erica Synths EDU DIY Labor Full Kit](#labor) that I will use to power and test the modules going forward.

 [Moritz Klein's Breadboard Basics Video](https://www.youtube-nocookie.com/embed/XpMZoR3fgd0?si=k-qhaluHhLYVeLpG)